Global evangelist and founder of Christ for all Nations (CfaN)...

 Q: What other measures are you taking to address your financial challenges?

-PK: The current financial challenges of Europe are putting a significant strain on our nation, our donors and subsequently on the income of Premier.
-Hence we have had to make some important changes internally, such as reducing budgets and headcount, restructuring and streamlining our processes.
+PK: The current financial challenges of Covid and Brexit are putting a significant strain on our nation, our donors and subsequently on the income of Premier.
+Hence, we have had to make some important changes internally, such as reducing budgets and headcount, restructuring and streamlining our processes.
 We trust that God will supply all that's needed to continue the vital work He has called Premier to do.